prrao87/kuzudb-study/README.md

 The benchmarks are run via the `pytest-benchmark` library for the query scripts for either DB. `pytest-benchmark`, which is built on top of `pytest`, attaches each set of runs to a timer.
 It uses the Python time module's [`time.perf_counter`](https://docs.python.org/3/library/time.html#time.perf_counter), which has a resolution of 500 ns, smaller than the run time of the fastest query in this dataset.

 * 5 warmup runs are performed to ensure byte code compilation and to warm up the cache prior to measuring run times
-* Each query is run for a **minimum of 5 rounds**, so the run times shown in each section below as the **average over a minimum of 5 rounds**, and as many as 80-90 rounds.
+* Each query is run for a **minimum of 5 rounds**, so the run times shown in each section below as the **average over a minimum of 5 rounds**, or upwards of 50 rounds.
   * Long-running queries (where the total run time exceeds 1 sec) are run for at least 5 rounds.
-  * Short-running queries (of the order of milliseconds) will run as many times as fits into a period of 1 second, so the fastest queries run more than **80** rounds.
+  * Short-running queries (of the order of milliseconds) will run as many times as fits into a period of 1 second, so the fastest queries can run upwards of 50 times.
-* Python's own GC overhead can obscure true run times, so it's disabled for the runtime computation
+* Python's own GC overhead can obscure true run times, so the `benchamrk-disable-gc` argument is enabled.

 See the [`pytest-benchmark` docs](https://pytest-benchmark.readthedocs.io/en/latest/calibration.html) to see how they calibrate their timer and group the rounds.